-In 2014 and 2015, Reclamation and NMFS used Action I.2.3.C to manage Shasta Division operations as part of the response to drought conditions and impacts to ESA-listed species in the Sacramento and San Joaquin river basins and Bay-Delta.
+In 2014, and 2015, Reclamation and NMFS used Action I.2.3.C to manage Shasta Division operations as part of the response to drought conditions and impacts to ESA-listed species in the Sacramento and San Joaquin river basins and Bay-Delta.
 Research and monitoring implemented during the drought showed that performance of ESA-listed species was poorer than expected based on the actions taken as part of the BiOp's Action I.2.3.C and multiple Temporary Urgency Change Petitions.
-Based on new information related to multiple years of drought, recent data demonstrating extremely low listed-salmonid population levels for the endangered winter-run Chinook salmon, and new information available and expected to become available as a result of ongoing work through collaborative science processes, Reclamation requested the use of the adaptive management provision of the Shasta RPA.
-In a separate letter, also on August 2, 2016, Reclamation requested reinitiation of consultation on the long-term operation of the CVP and SWP.
+Based on new information related to multiple years of drought, recent data demonstrating extremely low listed-salmonid population levels for the endangered winter-run Chinook salmon, and new information available and expected to become available as a result of ongoing work through collaborative science processes, Reclamation requested reinitiation of consultation on the long-term operation of the CVP and SWP on August 2, 2016.